lalinsky/pg.zig/readme.md

 See or run [example/main.zig](https://github.com/karlseguin/pg.zig/blob/master/example/main.zig) for a number of examples.

+## This fork

+It's a running fork, that I try to keep up to date with the upstream master branch.
+There are a few changes to make it work with green thread `std.Io` implementations.

+1) Use tls.zig instead of OpenSSL
+2) Use xsync.zig instead of synchronization primitives from the standard library

 ## Zig Version
 This is for Zig 0.16.0.
 Use the [zig-0.15.2](https://github.com/karlseguin/pg.zig/tree/zig-0.15) branch for Zig 0.15 or the [dev](https://github.com/karlseguin/pg.zig/tree/dev) which may or may not be up to date with zig dev.